jsp117/Team-Template-Generator/README.md

 # Team Template Generator

 ## Description
 This application is an HTML generator that takes user input and creates a styled HTML file.
-The main pieces of this application are multiple JS files containing class constructors.
+The main pieces of this application are multiple JS files containing classes.
 The application grabs user input using Inquirer, and error checks to make sure the user inputs the correct character type for a given question.
-Each time a set of four questions is answered, those responses are saved to the class matching their job description(eg. Manager, Engineer, Intern).
+Each time a set of four questions is answered, those responses are saved to the class matching their job type(eg. Manager, Engineer, Intern) and they are asked if they would like to add additional team members.
 That class is then pushed into an array of employees, and this cycle continues until the user selects "done".
 At this point, the create function is called which calls the render function that assigns all saved employees to an appropriate place in a pre-made HTML template.
 There is then an if statement that checks if the output directory exists, and creates it if it does not.
 The modified template is then written to the team.html file in the output folder.

 ## Table of Contents
 * [Description](#description)